V. Annual Financial Report and Audit Instructions

 b.
 Nongovernmental (nonprofit or private organizations)

 i.
-Notice of Audit Report: Agencies should submit only one, completed Notice of Audit Report document to the State ninety (90) days after the Grantee’s fiscal year end.
+Notice of Single Audit : Agencies should submit completed Notice of Single Audit document to OCJP ninety (90) days after the Grantee’s fiscal year end.
 This is an annual requirement.
-Historically, agencies were only required to submit the report to Central Procurement Office.
-We are now requiring the Notice of Audit form to be submitted as stated below:
+OCJP requests that the Notice of Single Audit form to be submitted as stated below:

-1. Submit the Notice of Audit Report as a PDF document and email it to OCJP.Fiscal@tn.gov 90 days AFTER the Grantee's fiscal year end.
+1. Submit the OCJP Notice of Single Audit as a PDF document and email it to OCJP.Fiscal@tn.gov 90 days AFTER the Grantee's fiscal year end.